What Does DM Mean? How Kids Use Instagram in 2019

 When DMs Become Dangerous

 Part of the reason DMing on Instagram is so concerning is that many parents don’t even realize it’s happening.
-It doesn’t matter if you make your child have a private profile — they can always chat with other people through direct messaging, and unless you know to look it for, it won’t ever appear.
+It doesn’t matter if you make your child have a private profile — they can always chat with other people through direct messaging, and unless you know to look for it, it won’t ever appear.